 Lido closure FAQs

-Why will the Lido be closing?
+Why will the Lido close?

-We have discovered major problems with the screed / render (which hold the tiles to the pool tank) in the walls and floor pool.
+We have discovered major problems with the screed / render (which hold the tiles to the pool tank) in the walls and floor of the pool.
 This has already resulted in tiles coming off the pool walls and is likely to lead to further tile failures in the future.

 What needs to be done to fix it?